Germany Weighs World Cup Boycott as 9 Nations' Past Pullouts Spark Concerns

 As per the BILD, he described such a move as a “last resort” aimed at making Trump “see sense.”

-Ticket pricing has also drawn heavy criticism, although FIFA maintain that Germany is among the seven non-host nations that have submitted the highest number of ticket applications.
+Meanwhile, ticket pricing has also drawn heavy criticism, although FIFA maintains that Germany is among the seven non-host nations that have submitted the highest number of ticket applications.

 Read also